eduvpn/documentation/CLIENT_CERT_AUTH.md

 portal.
 No need for complicated user authentication scenarios if you client devices already have access to an organization issued client certificate.

+**NOTE**: there won't be any "Logout" option as browsers do not offer support for "Logout" when using client certificate authentication.
+The only way to "Logout" is to close your browser.
+Depending on the OS/browser you use you'll always be authenticated when visiting the portal, possibly even without confirmation popup.
+This is great, but something you need to be aware of, you can basically have "the Kerberos experience", which may confuse users.

 ## Web Server

 **NOTE**: configuring client certificate authentication is separate from